Richard Childress Racing in the NASCAR Cup Series: Car No. 8 history

 On September 13, 2022, it was announced that Kyle Busch would be taking over the No. 8 beginning in 2023.
 Busch began the season with a 19th place finish at the 2023 Daytona 500.
 A week later, he scored his first win with RCR and 61st career victory at Fontana.
+Busch later scored wins at Talladega and Gateway.
+He was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race.
+On June 3, Busch crashed during a Goodyear tire test at Indianapolis Motor Speedway.